deepomicslab/crux/docs/plot/xy-plot.md

 # XYPlot

+!> Tutorial for `XYPlot` may be obselete and subject to update.
+Please refer to [chart.oviz.org](https://chart.oviz.org) for demo cases.

 `XYPlot` creates plots that show data in two dimensions, such as bar charts, line charts and scatter charts.
 It supports combination of multiple charts, adding axes and background to the plot, and drawing any additional elements inside.